Joa98Dev/prodf/README.md

 ## 🚀 Features

-* Merge various PDFs into one file
+* Merge various PDFs into one file.
-* Split a PDF into various documents
+* Split a PDF into various documents.
-* Compress files to share it easly
+* Compress files to share it easly.
 * Rotate it!
-* Convert an HTML or a website into a PDF file
+* Convert an HTML or a website into a PDF file.
-* Make a PDF into an HTML file
+* Make a PDF into an HTML file.
+* Sign your files.
+* Add text or image as a watermark.
+* Add potection to your files or remove it.
+* Covert your PDF files into a JPG file or vice versa
 * Never stores or share users data

 ## 🗃️ Requirements